 Students joining the program receive one lesson per week with a specialist teacher of the student's chosen instrument.
 These lessons can either be a group lesson or an individual lesson.
 Generally, best progress is made in individual lessons.
-All students in will be on a rotating timetable so they do not miss the same class every week.
+All students will be on a rotating timetable, so they do not miss the same class every week.

 If a student, for any genuine reason such as being sick, a test or a very important lesson, is unable to attend their instrumental lesson, they must advise their instrumental music tutor.
 In most cases, with prior notice, an alternative lesson time can be arranged.
-However, if the student does not notify us in advance, it is very difficult to make alternative lesson times.
-If the student simply forgets to come to the lesson, there is no obligation to make up that lesson.
+However, if the student does not notify in advance, it is very difficult to make alternative lesson times.
+If the student forgets to come to the lesson, there is no obligation from the tutor to make up that lesson.

-When a student is absent on excursions or camps, we will endeavor to make up this lesson at another time providing we are given prior notice by the student or their parents.
+When a student is absent on excursions or camps, an endeavor to make up this lesson at another time will be attempted providing we are given prior notice by the student or their parents.

-Students are expected to attend all lessons and bring all tutor books, music and instruments to each lesson.
+Students are expected to be punctual, attend all lessons and bring all tutor books, music and instruments to each lesson.
+They are expected to take responsibility for their own learning.

-Students must practice.
-To be successful on one's chosen instrument, regular practice is essential.
-Beginning students should start with about 15 minutes a day increasing to 30 minutes a day as they progress.
-One long practice session on the day of a lesson is virtually useless.
+To be successful on one's chosen instrument, regular practise is essential.
+Beginning students should start with about 15 minutes a day, increasing to 30 minutes a day as they progress.
+One long practise session on the day of a lesson is virtually useless.
 Parents should ensure a set routine of practice is established at the beginning of the year.

-Practice routine should include a warm up, scales, technical work, studies and pieces (as set by the teacher) and ensemble/choir music.
+Practise routine should include a warmup, scales, technical work, studies, and pieces (as set by the teacher) and ensemble/choir music.